laurentran/Content/Content/MongoDB Azure Migration.md

-##NoSQL databases and Microsoft Azure
+## NoSQL databases and Microsoft Azure

-###OVERVIEW
+### OVERVIEW
 This article provides a brief overview of NoSQL databases on a Microsoft Azure Cloud environment.
 Migration of the NoSQL databases from AWS or another cloud provider to Microsoft Azure generally involves two steps: infrastructure migration (deployment of the DB engine) and data migration.

-This article is also available in PDF format [here] (media/PDF-files/MongoDB Azure Migration.pdf).
+This article is also available in PDF format [here](media/PDF-files/MongoDB Azure Migration.pdf).

-Please feel free to fork the code base for your purpose and if you have any feedback on the demo code or documentation please log an [issue] (https://github.com/Azure-for-Startups/Azure-IoT-demo/issues) and note what document or code base section the feedback is related to.
+Please feel free to fork the code base for your purpose and if you have any feedback on the demo code or documentation please log an [issue](https://github.com/Azure-for-Startups/Azure-IoT-demo/issues) and note what document or code base section the feedback is related to.

-###DEPLOYMENT
+### DEPLOYMENT
 There are two most common NoSQL solutions to be deployed in Microsoft Azure: Microsoft DocumentDB and MongoDB.

 - DocumentDB is a true schema-free NoSQL document database service provided by Microsoft in Azure Cloud.
 Here is the starting point of the documentation: https://azure.microsoft.com/enus/documentation/articles/documentdb-introduction/